clairic/terraform_project/README.md

 In this demo project I will be creating a web app using Terraform (IaC) on Microsoft Azure.

 # Diagram
 This is a demo diagram I have created to start working on the project.
-It will change and it will certainly get better ☺️
+It will change and it will certainly get better. ☺️

 ![Project Diagram](diagram/infra.png)

 # To-do tasks